LinuxAtDuke/Intro-To-Docker/README.md

     * Map your VM's port 8080 to the container's port 80
     * No command is necessary (Look at the Dockerfile - can you tell why?)
 3. Open a browser and navigate to your VM, port 8080: http://*your_vm_name*:8080

+## Unit 4: More Dockerfile Instructions

+Earlier, we learned about the FROM, MAINTAINER and CMD instructions, but there are more instructions available to use inside a Dockerfile.
+Each instruction that is listed is saved as another layer, or intermediate image (remember those?)

+Here are a few more common instructions:

+**ADD**

+The ADD instruction will copy new files from a source and add them to the containers filesystem path.
+The source is usually relative to the Dockerfile:

+*Example:*

+    ADD helloworld.txt  /srv/helloworld.txt

+This copies a helloworld.txt file from the same directory as the Dockerfile into /srv/helloworld.txt inside the container.

+The ADD instruction can also take a URL as the source:

+*Example:*

+    ADD https://upload.wikimedia.org/wikipedia/commons/e/ee/Grumpy_Cat_by_Gage_Skidmore.jpg /srv/grumpycat.jpg

+This ADD instruction will copy the image of Grumpy Cat from Wikimedia and put it inside the container as /srv/grumpycat.jpg

+The ADD instruction will also unpack an archive in a support format:

+    ADD https://wordpress.org/latest.tar.gz /var/www/html

+This ADD instruction will download and unpack the WordPress source code into /var/www/html inside the container.

+**RUN**

+The RUN instruction does just that:  It runs a command inside the container.

+*Example:*

+    RUN yum install -y git

+This RUN instruction will rum `yum install -y git` inside the container, installing the git program.

+**EXPOSE**

+The EXPOSE instruction tells Docker that the container will listen on the specified port when it starts.

+*Example:*

+    EXPOSE 80
+    EXPOSE 443

+These two EXPOSE instructions tell Docker that the container will listen to the web ports (80 and 443) when it runs.

+**VOLUME**

+The VOLUME instruction will create a mount point with the specified name and tell Docker that the volume may be mounted by the host, or other containers.

+*Example:*

+    VOLUME ["/var/www/html"]

+This VOLUME instruction make the /var/www/html directory inside the contianer available to be mounted by the host, or other linked contianers.

+## Lab 4: Examine a More Complicated Dockerfile

+In this lab, you'll examine a Dockerfile that has a few of the commands used above, and then build the image.

+1. You should have already cloned the Intro-To-Docker repo when you looked at the "helloworld" Dockerfile.
+If you haven't:
+  * `git clone git clone https://github.com/LinuxAtDuke/Intro-To-Docker.git`
+2. Change directories to the "grumpycat" directory.
+3. Examine the Dockerfile inside:
+  * What does the ADD instruction do here?
+  * What does the RUN instruction do here?
+  * What does the EXPOSE instruction do here?
+  * What does the VOLUME instruction do here?
+  * What does the CMD instruction do here?
+  * What do you think the container will do when you run it?
+4. For the purposes of this class, I am confirming you can trust this Dockerfile (SECURITY!)
+5. Build the grumpycat image from this Dockerfile.
+6. Examine your image list to confirm the image is there.

 ---